SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Evaluation

-We also compare our SSR algorithm with two other depth optimization algorithms, CBIR~\cite{xie2021mitigating} and LR-Synth~\cite{chen2022optimizing}.
+We also compare our SSR algorithm with two other depth optimization algorithms, CBIR~\cite{xie2021mitigating} and Q-Synth~\cite{ShaikvdP2024cnotsynthesis}.
 CBIR leverages a two-level bidirectional reordering algorithm based on the gate commutation rules while taking connectivity constraints into account.
 Although CBIR is not directly applicable to optimizing circuit depth, it can be adapted for this purpose by modifying the cost function in Eq.~(5) in \cite{xie2021mitigating}.
-LR-Synth employs a recursive method to identify parallel SWAP gates for implementing permutations, enabling the optimization of the SWAP subcircuit.
-Since neither CBIR nor LR-Synth offers open-source programs, we independently reproduced the relevant code.
+Q-Synth performs CNOT synthesis under explicit layout constraints.
+In our experiments, we adopt its \textit{peephole optimization} module, which extracts CNOT subcircuits (slices) from the input circuit and optimizes the depth of each extracted CNOT slice individually.
+Since CBIR does not offer open-source programs, we independently reproduced the relevant code.
 Tab.~\ref{tab:dif_ops} shows the experimental results.
+The reported statistics are collected directly from the layout-aware circuits after QCT, ensuring that the number of qubits and SWAP operations accurately reflect the actual hardware-constrained implementations.
 It can be observed that SSR significantly outperforms the other two methods in terms of the circuit depth.

+While Q-Synth performs well on the Grid 5x4 architecture, we observe that on larger AGs it not only fails to reduce circuit depth but may even increase it.
+A likely reason is that Q-Synth was originally evaluated on relatively small circuits and its scalability to large-qubit settings has not been thoroughly explored.
+Moreover, its optimization operates on extracted CNOT slices in isolation, without explicit mechanisms to balance local improvements against global circuit structure.
+In large-scale circuits, such purely local rewritings may inadvertently introduce unfavorable interactions across subcircuits, resulting in increased overall depth.

 Although the goal of SSR is to optimize depth, experimental results show that SSR can still reduce the number of gates while optimizing depth.
+As summarized in Tab.~\ref{tab:dif_ops}, SSR can achieve non-negligible gate-count improvements on most architectures (13.26\% at most on Grid 5x4).